LibVNC/libvncserver/README.md

 LibVNCServer uses CMake, so you can build via:
-Install cmake using command on Debian/Ubuntu platform  : `sudo apt-get install cmake` On Redhat/Centos : `yum install cmake`
+Install CMake using command on Debian/Ubuntu platform  : `sudo apt-get install cmake` On Redhat/Centos : `yum install cmake`

 And then: